Construction Project Timeline 101: What to Expect

 Month 7: Insulation, Drywall, Trim, and Paint

-• Insulation is installed and inspected.
+• Insulation installation and inspection

-• Interior doors and trim are installed, followed by painting.
+• Interior doors and trim

-Week 30: Interior Finishes and Final Details
+Around Week 30: Interior Finishes and Final Details

 The final stretch involves: